traefik/traefik/docs/content/getting-started/concepts.md

 Where traditionally edge routers (or reverse proxies) need a configuration file that contains every possible route to your services, Traefik gets them from the services themselves.

-Deploying your services, you attach information that tell Traefik the characteristics of the requests the services can handle.
+Deploying your services, you attach information that tells Traefik the characteristics of the requests the services can handle.

 ![Decentralized Configuration](../assets/img/traefik-concepts-2.png)